 Overview of VA Loans

-First, veterans buying a home in Council Bluffs or Omaha need to understand a little about VA loans.
+First, veterans buying a home in Omaha or Omaha need to understand a little about VA loans.
 A VA loan is a different form a standard mortgage loan and can be more than a little confusing.

 One top real estate site explains this way: “Most veterans are eligible for a VA loan, which is provided by private lenders but backed by the U.S. Department of Veterans Affairs.
 Like any homebuyer, veterans eligible for the VA home loan program should shop around to different lenders to find the best mortgage for their needs.”